RedisGraph/RedisGraph/docs/design.md

 ### Query processing
 The MATCH clause describes relations between queried entities (nodes), a node can have an alias which will allow us to refer to it at later stages within the executing query lifetime (WHERE, RETURN clause), but all nodes must eventually be assign an ID.
-The process of assigning IDs to nodes is refered to as the search phase.
+The process of assigning IDs to nodes is referred to as the search phase.

 During the search we'll be querying the Hexastore for IDs according to the MATCH clause structure.
 For instance, in our example we'll start our search by looking for movies in which Aldis Hodge played in.